Erdogan on track to lose Turkey's biggest cities in shock poll upset

 The Turkish lira, which swung wildly tmsnrt.rs/2CEaO11 in the week ahead of the elections, echoing last year's currency crisis, initially weakened on Monday as much as 2.5 percent before recovering.

-An AKP official and a source close to the party each predicted a cabinet shuffle or other changes among those around Erdogan. [uL8N21J2OZ]
+An AKP official and a source close to the party each predicted a cabinet shuffle or other changes among those around Erdogan.

 “There will certainly be changes in some places, such as Erdogan’s close circle in the party and the cabinet,” said the official, who requested anonymity.
 “Markets expect that there will be a change in the cabinet.
 This makes a change necessary.”